 Will your next vacation take your breath away—in a bad way?
 Savvy travelers know the dangers of food poisoning and tropical diseases, but there’s one health risk that people often fail to consider until they step off a plane and into the acrid environment of a far-away destination—air pollution.
 Some of the world’s most appealing travel destinations have some of its worst air quality.
 That pollution could make it challenging to breathe during your visit.
 It certainly wouldn’t be pleasant.
 And it could even put your health or life at risk, especially if you have a preexisting heart or respiratory problem.
-(See page 12 for the destinations with the worst air quality.)

 Here’s how to prevent air-quality issues from ruining your travels…

 Look up the air pollution levels at your destinations.
 Two excellent online resources for this are BreatheLife (BreatheLife2030.org)—a campaign led by the United Nations and World Health Organization (WHO)—which provides an easy-to-understand gauge of air quality in many cities…and the outdoor-air-quality section of the WHO website (WHO.int/gho/phe), which provides greater detail including air-quality maps for additional areas.